 Launched in 2002 (though it has had several re-launches and reformulations since), Amazon Web Services (AWS) is a subsidiary of Amazon that offers cloud services such as computing power, database storage, and content delivery to public organizations and private businesses, making it easier for them to scale and grow without investing in a huge resource base of their own.

-Companies pay Amazon Web Services on a subscription basis and instantly they can start cloud computing and developing apps cheaper and quicker than ever before.
+Companies integrate and pay Amazon Web Services on a subscription basis and instantly they can start cloud computing and developing apps cheaper and quicker than ever before.
 Nowadays tens of thousands of companies use Amazon Web Services for a wide range of purposes, from basic computing, database storage, analytics, deployment. and mobile or app development.
 Recent breakthroughs involve artificial intelligence, machine learning, the Internet of Things, serverless computing, and even blockchain technology since 2016 via their partnership with Digital Currency Group.

 Amazon Web Services proudly defines their platform as “a highly reliable, scalable, low-cost infrastructure in the cloud”.
 Just as they have achieved the difficult task of satisfying millions of shoppers in their global marketplace, Amazon is also taking the lead in the cloud computing field with a strong client base.
 AWS is already available in more than 190 countries around the world, although limited to some regions of North America, South America, Europe, Africa, and Asia Pacific (this year they will hit their first Middle Eastern goal in Bahrain), while in other countries the use of AWS is limited to government applications.